pokemzok/console-recruiter/app/README.md

 Application stores log into the logs directory.
 More information about how the logger would behave are available in [logback-spring.xml](/app/src/main/resources/logback-spring.xml)

 ## Multithreading
-Recruit rating using multithreading.
+Recruit rating use multithreading.
 For every counting strategy there would be a new thread created during rating process.
 If you want to write your own counting strategy implement CountingPointsStrategy and than configure your new bean in the similar way as LenientCountingStrategy.

 ## MongoDb migration tool